Dicastery for the Causes of Saints: History

+Early history

+Saints were recognised by popular acclamation until the 12th century.
+After controversial cases, Pope Alexander III in 1170 required all candidates for sainthood to be approved by the Vatican.
+The papacy took total authority over the process in the 17th century.

+Sacred Congregation of Rites

-The predecessor of the congregation was the Sacred Congregation for Rites, founded by Pope Sixtus V on 22 January 1588 in the bull Immensa Aeterni Dei.
+The Sacred Congregation for Rites was created by Pope Sixtus V on 22 January 1588 in the bull Immensa aeterni Dei.
 The congregation dealt both with regulating divine worship and the causes of saints.

+Congregation for the Causes of Saints

-On 8 May 1969, Pope Paul VI issued the Apostolic Constitution Sacra Rituum Congregatio, dividing it into two congregations, the Congregation for the Divine Worship and one for the causes of saints.
-The latter was given three offices, those of the judiciary, the Promoter General of the Faith, and the historical-juridical.
+On 8 May 1969, Pope Paul VI issued the apostolic constitution Sacra Rituum Congregatio, separating the Congregation into two parts: The Congregation for the Divine Worship and the renamed Sacred Congregation for the Causes of Saints, which was given three offices, those of the judiciary, the Promoter General of the Faith, and the historical-juridical.

-With the changes in the canonization process introduced by Pope John Paul II in 1983, a College of Relators was added to prepare the cases of those declared as Servants of God.
+With the changes in the canonization process introduced by Pope John Paul II in 1983, a College of Relators, with five relators (priests appointed to oversee the canonisation process), was added to prepare the cases of those declared as Servants of God.
 In January 2014, the Prefect of the Congregation announced that at the direction of Pope Francis those working on canonizations must adhere to financial guidelines to eliminate unfairness in the treatment of cases based on the financial resources provided.
 According to L'Osservatore Romano, Pope Francis hoped to promote the causes of those less well-known, those from poorer regions, and those who were victims of 20th-century totalitarian persecutions.

-The former Prefect, Cardinal Giovanni Becciu, resigned on 24 September 2020, and was promptly succeeded on 15 October by Bishop Marcello Semeraro.
-Since 18 January 2021, Archbishop Fabio Fabene has been Secretary and Bogusław Turek has been Under-Secretary.
-The current Promoter of the Faith (Prelate Theologian) is Monsignor Carmelo Pellegrino, formerly a Relator in the Congregation.
+Dicastery for the Causes of Saints

+As part of his 2022 reorganization of the Curia in Praedicate evangelium, Pope Francis renamed the congregation to the Dicastery for the Causes of Saints.
+It is working on about 1,600 causes, some dating from the 15th century.

-Current process
+Canonization process since 1983

+The current steps for the recognition of a miracle follow rules laid down in 1983 by the apostolic constitution Divinus perfectionis Magister.
+Changes to the previous system included reduction of the waiting period for opening a Cause to five years after the candidate's death, previously 50; halving the number of miracles required; and abolishing the office of "devil's advocate", whose task was always to argue against canonisation.

-The steps for the recognition of a miracle follow rules laid down in 1983 by the Apostolic constitution, Divinus Perfectionis Magister.
-That legislation establishes two procedural stages: the diocesan one and that of what is known as the Roman Congregation.
-The first takes place within the diocese where the prodigious event happened.
-The bishop opens the enquiry on the presumed miracle in which the depositions of the eyewitnesses questioned by a duly constituted court are gathered, as well as the complete clinical and instrumental documentation inherent to the case.
+The legislation establishes two procedural stages: the diocesan one and that of what is known as the Roman Congregation.
+The first takes place within the diocese where the allegedly miraculous event happened.
+The bishop opens the enquiry on the presumed miracle in which depositions of the eyewitnesses questioned by a duly constituted court are gathered, as well as the complete clinical and instrumental documentation inherent to the case.
 In the second, the Congregation examines the documents sent and eventual supplementary documentation, pronouncing its judgment on the matter.